 A generalized diagram that depicts all the Banyan components is shown below.
 The Banyan components work in concert to deliver a zero-trust platform across which access control policies can be centrally managed.

 The Banyan Edge mediates access from your users to their corporate resources.
 Banyan supports a flexible edge deployment model where you can utilize Banyan’s edge infrastructure and/or use your own.
-For access to private resources, you need to deploy one of Banyan’s Server Components - Access Tier or Connector.
-These are typically deployed in the De-Militarized Zone (DMZ) of your data centers and cloud environments.
+For access to private resources, you need to deploy one of Banyan’s Server Components - Access Tier or Connector - in the De-Militarized Zone (DMZ) of your data centers and cloud environments.

 The Banyan Access Tier is an identity-aware proxy and gateway that mediates access between entities on the internet and your internal services.
 Each Banyan Access Tier has a public IP address that is reachable from the internet and accepts inbound connections, typically on ports 443 (web services), 8443 (infrastructure services) and 50482 (Service Tunnels).

 - Mediating access between users and internal resources.